SSPW/ERLTSpeaker/iOS/GettingStarted.md

 Set the Token to the transponder id you want to monitor.

 **Step 7:**
-hit done to start monitoring
+Hit done to start monitoring

 Coming Soon
 -----------